 This article documents the Verilog Serial Peripheral Interface (SPI) module for Private Island.
 This is a slave-only implementation that is used primarily to transfer data between internal FPGA memories and an external micro controller (µC).
-This description is based on Git commit ce7504e3, which can be found here on Github.

 Private Island is an open source FPGA-based network processor for Gigabit Ethernet network security, IoT, and control applications.
 The figure below depicts how SPI is utilized on the Darsena development board.
 An NXP K02 µC is an external ARM Cortex M4 processor, and it accesses the FPGA's internal memories via SPI.
 The K02 is the SPI master and drives the clock (mclk), chip select (pcs), and Master Out / Slave In (mosi) signals.
 For additional information on SPI and the protocol used on Private Island, please see SPI Basics and Protocol.

 The overall FPGA implementation consists of many open source modules, which are mainly instantiated in the top level module top.
 The description and figures below discuss accessing the transmit (TX) buffer in the micro_fifo_0 module, and this description also applies to the other memory blocks.

 The mem_d_i and mem_d_o buses are declared in the top module and are used to route data into and out of the memories via the spi module.